New National Occupational Classification (NOC)

 Language requirements

-If you submitted your application on or before November 15, 2022 review the NOC 2016 version of the language requirements (PDF, 527 KB) that apply to you.
+If you submitted your application on or before November 15, 2022 review the NOC 2016 version of the language requirements that applied to you.

 You must demonstrate you meet the following language test score in English or French at the time that you submit your application.
 You must meet the scores based on a single test result.